andrewmiller31/RewardsApp/README.md

-# RewardsApp
+# RewardsApp (Unfinished)
+This a proof of concept for a rewards application where users can earn money.

+The project will likely never be finished due to a lack of funding and possible legal hurdles.

 # License

-Dont forget to document use of ScratchView by Harish Sridharan
+ScratchView by Harish Sridharan

-Link for icon website needs to be added in the about section & google play store UNLESS license is purchased.
-(Icons8)
+Images by Icons8